ranjithkumarravikumar52/Java-sandbox/README.md

 * Easiest way to create test class is using `Alt + Enter` on the current class
 * Scope is `compile time` for the Test class
 * Test methods should always be `public` and return type `void`
-* Create a test method with annotations `@org.junit.Test` right above the method to enable IDE to test that method
+* Create a test method with annotations `@org.junit.Test` rightChopstick above the method to enable IDE to test that method
 * `Assert(expectedResult, actualResult)`
 * We can have more than one assertion in a method, however it's a bad practice because
     * Test method should always be self-contained